History of Andrew McCutchen in Timeline

 January 20, 2023: McCutchen Returns to Pittsburgh Pirates

-On January 20, 2023, Andrew McCutchen signed a one-year contract to return to the Pittsburgh Pirates.
+On January 20, 2023, Andrew McCutchen signed a one-year, $5 million contract to return to the Pittsburgh Pirates.

-On April 7, 2023, Andrew McCutchen made his return to PNC Park at the Pirates' home opener, receiving a standing ovation.
+On April 7, 2023, Andrew McCutchen made his return to PNC Park at the Pirates' home opener, receiving a standing ovation before his first at bat.

-On December 20, 2023, Andrew McCutchen signed a one-year, $5 million contract to stay with Pittsburgh.
-He stated that he plans to play at least two more seasons and hopes to retire as a Pirate.
+On December 20, 2023, Andrew McCutchen signed a one-year, $5 million contract to remain with the Pittsburgh Pirates, with plans to play at least two more seasons and retire as a Pirate.

 On March 9, 2024, Andrew McCutchen and his wife welcomed their second daughter, Italia.

-On December 23, 2024, Andrew McCutchen re-signed with the Pirates on a one-year, $5 million contract.
+On December 23, 2024, Andrew McCutchen re-signed with the Pittsburgh Pirates on a one-year, $5 million contract.

-June 1, 2025: McCutchen ties Roberto Clemente on Pirates Home Run List
+June 1, 2025: Ties Roberto Clemente on Pirates Home Run List

-On June 1, 2025, Andrew McCutchen hit his fourth home run of the season, tying with Roberto Clemente in third place on the Pirates franchise home run list with 240 home runs.
+On June 1, 2025, Andrew McCutchen hit his fourth home run of the season, tying with Roberto Clemente for third place on the Pirates franchise home run list with 240 home runs.

 On June 8, 2025, Andrew McCutchen recorded his 2,200th career hit against the Philadelphia Phillies, becoming the 190th player in MLB history to reach this milestone.